indexsupply/indexsupply.js/README.md

   apiKey: "face",
   chainId: 8453,
   query: 'select "from", "to", value from transfer limit 1',
-  eventSignatures: ['Transfer(address indexed from, address indexed to, uint256 value)'],
+  signatures: ['Transfer(address indexed from, address indexed to, uint256 value)'],
   formatRow: ([from, to, value]) => ({
     from: from as Address,
     to: to as Address,